 Understanding The Components Of Visual Communications

-We began by looking at how the brain visually processes information, how we can leverage our preattentive processing and saccadic movements to increase the reader’s perception of a visual.
+We began by looking at how the brain visually processes information, how we can leverage our preattentive processing and saccadic movements to increase the consumer’s perception of a visual.
 Now we’re going to focus on the visual building blocks and material that we have to work with.
 We need to begin with our data and encode the values through various attributes like position, shape, length and size.
 Perhaps we want to encode changes over time with slopes or angles and separate categories by color hue, saturation or lightness.
-If we combine elements and we can communicate relationships and groupings.
+If we combine elements we can communicate relationships and groupings.
 Every choice we make in creating a visualization will affect how well others will decode the data.

 Avoiding the third dimension

 First and foremost, unless we are creating a physical data sculpture, we are dealing in two dimensions.
 The screens we look at, the reports we print out and slides we project on the wall are all limited to width and height dimensions.
 Of course we can simulate our perception of the third dimension of depth, but this brings a challenge.
 Simulating a third dimension will always be just that, a simulation.
 In order to simulate depth, we change the very attributes we are using to convey the meaning of our data.
 Elements that are closer in the simulation will need to be bigger and those further away will be smaller.
-The effect from the simulated perspective will modify reader’s ability to compare and consume the data accurately.
+The effect from the simulated perspective will modify consumer’s ability to compare and consume the data accurately.
 For this reason, we strongly recommend staying away from plotting in three dimensions.
-Two dimensions offer a tremendous amount of flexibility.
-Of course widely available desktop tools like MS Excel makes 3-d charts incredibly easy.
-However, we should fight the urge if our goal is communicating our data to others.
+Plus, two dimensions offer a tremendous amount of flexibility.
+Even though readily available desktop tools like MS Excel makes 3-D charts incredibly easy, we should fight the urge if our goal is communicating our data to others.

 We shouldn’t think of working with 2 dimensions as a limiting factor any more than just 12 notes in a chromatic scale is limiting to western music.
-Much research has been conducted into communicating in two dimensions and we need to discuss two seminal papers published in the mid-1980’s by two statisticians William S. Cleveland and Robert McGill.
+Much research has been conducted into communicating in two dimensions and we will highlight two seminal papers published in the mid-1980’s by two statisticians William S. Cleveland and Robert McGill.
 They open the first paper, “Graphical Perception: Theory, Experimentation, and Application to the Development of Graphical Methods” with, “The subject of graphical methods for data analysis and for data presentation needs a scientific foundation.”
-And they did just that.
+And, they did just that.
 They conducted experiments where subjects were shown various graphics and measured how accurately they were able to visually decode the quantitative information in them.
 In their second paper, “Graphical Perception and Graphical Methods for Analyzing Scientific Data”, they updated their results and offered an ordered list of visual encodings and the relative accuracy in their decoding.

 Figure 6.5 Accuracy of Decoding [FILENAME]

 These are not mutually exclusive and the lines between these get a little blurry.
 For example to decode a simple bar chart, we may use position on a common scale to determine the quantity, but then use length to compare two bars within the same chart.
 In a pie chart, we may primarily use angles, but the area of the slice and arc length may also factor in to our perception.
 The findings from this research should serve as a guideline, if our goal is communicating quantitative data accurately; a bar chart is always better than a pie chart and a grouped bar chart is better than a stacked bar chart.
-Let’s look at some examples.